Skip to main content

 handler message send --server demo --text "Hello"

-You can target a URL directly instead of a named server:
+You can target a URL directly instead of a configured server:

 handler message send --url http://localhost:8000 --text "Hello"